robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/collect-custom-metrics-guestos-vm-cloud-service-classic.md

 ## <a name="plot-metrics-in-the-azure-portal"></a>Plotar métricas no portal do Azure

-1. Vá para o portal do Azure.
+1. Acesse o portal do Azure.

    ![Métricas do portal do Azure](./media/collect-custom-metrics-guestos-vm-cloud-service-classic/navigate-metrics.png)